Leftium/front-page/docs/session-based-visit-tracking.md

 ## Overview

-Replace the current hardcoded 60-minute visit detection with a more intuitive session-based system using rolling cookies.
-This will provide better UX through transparent session management and prepare for future comment highlighting features.
+Implement a session-based visit tracking system using rolling cookies with a 20-minute timeout.
+This provides better UX through transparent session management and prepares for future comment highlighting features.

-## Current System Problems
+## Original System Problems

-- Arbitrary 60-minute rule for new visits
 - Complex baseline calculations with `visit_baseline`
-- SessionStorage usage prevents SSR from accessing user's baseline selection
+- SessionStorage usage prevented SSR from accessing user's baseline selection
 - No visibility into when a new visit will be recorded
 - No user control over session boundaries